trufflesuite/truffle/packages/dashboard-provider/README.md

 @truffle/dashboard-provider enables communication between command-line or desktop applications and browser-based Ethereum wallets such as Metamask.
 One important use case is that it allows you to use your Metamask wallet with smart contract development tools such as Truffle.

+**Note**: @truffle/dashboard-provider automatically starts and stops a @truffle/dashboard instance.
+To have more control over this dashboard instance, please use the `truffle dashboard` command and its associated RPC URL instead of the @truffle/dashboard-provider.

 ## Installation

 ```